wfenglund/eDNA/Project_clone/README.md

 6. git checkout main
 7. cp Project_clone ~/New_projectname

 NB!
-Make sure to update the Project_clone regurarly so you are using the lates templates files.
+Make sure to update the Project_clone regurarly so you are using the latest templates files.